Mouth Cancer Awareness Day 2019 – Wednesday, September 18

 Mouth cancer is an important global healthcare problem.
-There are more than 300 cases of cancer of the mouth (oral cavity and pharynx) reported in Ireland every year.
+There are more than 700 cases of mouth, head and neck cancer reported in Ireland every year.
+More than 400 of these cancers effect the mouth (oral cavity and pharynx).
 These cancers are more common in men than in women.
 However, the occurance of cancer of the mouth in women has increased significantly at a rate of 3% per year since 1994.
 It mainly affects older people although younger people are being diagnosed now.
 In Britain, the incidence of mouth cancer has increased faster than any other cancer in the past 25 years.

 According to the National Cancer Registry in Ireland, roughly half of all mouth cancers and even fewer cancers of the pharynx are diagnosed at an early stage.
 This can result in more complex treatment with greater impact on quality of life and overall survival.
 Whilst it depends on the cancer site, we know that more than half of those treated will have good survival outcomes and these continue to improve each year.